...

 • Pole-mounted substations

-• Utility infrastructure for rural and urban grids
+• Utility infrastructure across both rural and urban grids

 3. Why Power Line Fittings Are Important